jleeothon/conlanging/grammar/04-0-verbs.md

 | á-é-á         | (Not productive) |
 | ó-é-ó         | (Not productive) |

-> ⚠️ Self-note: the sequence a-u-a should, by PGmc>Theudisk sound changes, be
+> ⚠️ Self-note: the sequence a-u-a should, by PGmc>Slumpisk sound changes, be
 > a-ó-a.
 But I'm considering a-ó-a, a-ú-a, a-u-a.
 >
 > The problem with a-u-a is that it may create derivative words that class.
 The